Top 5 Automation Use Cases for the Front Office

 Front-office agents rarely operate alone.
 They need a strong support structure in the back office to help them solve issues and provide a personalized experience for the end customer.
 The time taken to address queries and concerns raised by customers is critical to front office success.
 Being able to leverage the back office in real-time is a key factor in that success.
 Automating across the front and back-office helps take the customer experience to the next level by unifying the company to work for the customer.

-Automation increases employee engagement across the company, resulting in improved retention to lower total cost of ownership and improve employees’ experience.
+Automation increases employee engagement across the company, resulting in improved retention to lower the total cost of ownership and improve employees’ experience.
 Automation also gives companies the ability to provide next-step guidance, automate approvals and exception workflows, and institute coaching —across all channels.

 The sales order process is complex.
 It typically involves multiple stakeholders and departments, such as sales, customer service, finance, and logistics.
 It also involves applications, including customer relationship management (CRM), enterprise resource planning (ERP) platforms, business process management, and accounting software, approvals, and workflow exceptions.